lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/library/README.md

 ![img_3.png](img_3.png)

+User, librarian, and library member

 User is an abstract class that represents the system users of LMS.
 There can be two types of users: librarians and library members.

 The Librarian class is a derived class of the User class.
 This class is responsible for adding a new book item and blocking or unblocking any library member.

 Similar to the Librarian class, the Member class also extends the User class.
 The variable totalBooksCheckedout is used to store the number of books a certain member has already checked out.
 A member can reserve a book, return a book, or renew an already reserved book.

+Since the Librarian and Member classes extend the User class

 ![img_4.png](img_4.png)

+R5: There can be two types of users: the librarian and the members.

+R11: The system should allow the user to renew the reserved book.

+Library card

 To manage each user’s library card information, we have a LibraryCard class.
 Each library card has an identification number, issue date, and information on whether or not it is active

 ![img_5.png](img_5.png)

+R6: Every user must have a library card with a unique card number.

 Book reservation